tfiedlerdejanze/expublish/docs/CHEATSHEET.md

 # Do not push the new version commit and tag to git and do not publish to hex:
 $ mix expublish.minor --disable-push --disable-publish

-# Allow untracked files while validating git working directory:
+# Allow untracked files while validating git working directory and add them in version commit:
 $ mix expublish.minor --allow-untracked

 # Skip test run: